 While they were developing the hulls for the race yachts, they realised they needed six chase boats:

 “So one of the guys came down and we sat around and worked out the biggest Protector we could fit in a 40 foot container to keep shipping costs down.
-The chosen boat needed plenty of horsepower, because the yachts are so fast, and because they needed to be able to tow them back in an emergency,” Lynsday said.
+The chosen boat needed plenty of horsepower, because the yachts are so fast, and because they needed to be able to tow them back in an emergency,” Lyndsay said.

 “In the end we opted for twin 300s.
 And it’s clear we made the right choice because as time went on these boats proved themselves again and again.”